Vintage magnifying glass resting on the page of an opened book

 When a company decides it needs a "commercial growth advisory," it has often recognised that the problem sits upstream.
 Revenue is weak not because the sales team is failing but because the commercial architecture it is working within is not sound.
 The search is architecture-anchored.

-When a company decides it needs a "business growth advisory," it is often facing a more diffuse constraint, one that touches multiple functions and does not resolve cleanly into a single workstream.
+When a company decides it needs a "business growth advisory," it is often facing a more diffuse issue, one that touches multiple functions and does not resolve cleanly into a single workstream.
 The search is system-anchored.

 The practical implication is that the term you reach for first tells you something about how you have diagnosed the problem so far.
 If the diagnosis is correct, the framing will lead you to the right kind of help.
-If it is incomplete, it may lead you to a firm that is excellent at solving the problem you think you have, while the actual constraint goes unaddressed.
+If it is incomplete, it may lead you to a firm that is excellent at solving the problem you think you have, while the underlying issue goes unaddressed.

 The most important capability in any growth advisory engagement is not the execution methodology.
 It is the diagnostic quality, specifically the ability to distinguish between a revenue problem, a commercial architecture problem, and a business system problem.